 Hemorrhoids affect millions of Americans every year, and most people suffer from their symptoms for a long time before seeking medical help.
 The team at Colon and Rectal Surgeons of Greater Hartford offers innovative treatments for hemorrhoids to ease your discomfort.
-For expert hemorrhoid care from the largest colon and rectal surgery center in New England, call the office in Bloomfield, South Windsor, or Plainville, Connecticut, or click the online booking button to schedule an appointment today.
+For expert hemorrhoid care from the largest colon and rectal surgery center in New England, call the office in Bloomfield, South Windsor, Enfield, or Plainville, Connecticut, or click the online booking button to schedule an appointment today.

 Hemorrhoids are bulging blood vessels found around your anus and lower part of your rectum.
 Hemorrhoids can be internal or external and everyone has them.

 Internal hemorrhoids form inside the anus underneath the tissue.
 Your internal hemorrhoids might not cause pain, but they can bleed or prolapse (fall out) during a bowel movement.
 If your internal hemorrhoid fully prolapses (doesn’t retract after your bowel movement), you could experience severe pain.

 External hemorrhoids develop on the sensitive skin outside your anus.
 Your external hemorrhoids might not cause any discomfort unless they thrombose (form a blood clot), which can cause significant pain.

 Hemorrhoids are a common condition that develops due to excess pressure on the rectal veins.
 Your risk of developing hemorrhoids increases as you get older.
 Hemorrhoids can also occur during pregnancy or in individuals who strain during bowel movements.

 You might be able to care for your hemorrhoids at home.
 But if your hemorrhoids aren’t improving or you have rectal bleeding, you should schedule an appointment at Colon and Rectal Surgeons of Greater Hartford for an evaluation.